This guide has been updated for Fellowship’s Season 3.

 - Expertise – Increases all damage, healing and absorption effects done by Tariq.

-- Haste – Increases attack speed (aka, how fast your Swing Timer is), casting speed and the tick rate of damage and healing effects.
+- Haste – Increases casting speed and the tick rate of damage and healing effects.
 It also reduces your global cooldown (GCD), allowing you to cast more frequently.

 - Spirit – Increases the rate you charge your spirit ability.
 Every 1% of Spirit gives 0.5% chance to refund Fury when using one of your Fury spenders.